RBSE Class 10 English Paper 2026 and Answer Key

 I hope you are fine.
 I received your letter yesterday and came to know about your second-semester result.
 I understand that you are feeling sad and disappointed.
 Please do not lose heart.
 Low marks are not the end of life; they are only a stepping stone to success.

+Remember, failure is the best teacher.
 Make a proper study timetable and follow it sincerely.
 Focus more on the subjects in which you scored less.
 Revise regularly and do not hesitate to ask your teachers for guidance.
 Along with studies, take care of your health and keep your mind fresh.
 A positive attitude works wonders.

-We all believe in you and are proud of you.
-Do not feel depressed.
 Work hard with determination, and success will surely follow.

 With lots of love and best wishes.